Peergos/Peergos/README.md

 3.0 Nodes
  - Types of node in decreasing order of reliability: Directory node, Core node, Storage node, Client node
  - The Directory nodes' locations and SSL certificates are hard-coded
- - The Core nodes are highly reliable, high bandwith nodes.
+ - The Core nodes are highly reliable, high bandwidth nodes.
 They maintain the encrypted meta-data store for file fragments, and handle sharing between users
  - A new node contacts one of the directory nodes to get a list of Storage and Core nodes to connect to
  - Storage nodes discover other storage nodes via distributed hash table (DHT) network traffic
  - network topology is ring based with random links across circle ~ log(N) routing steps